justinethier/cyclone/docs/api/cyclone/concurrent.md

     (future expr ...)

-Executes the given statements on another thread and returns a future object that can be dereferenced later to retrieve the cached result.
+Executes the given expressions on another thread and returns a future object that can be dereferenced later to retrieve the cached result.
+Note the result will be the value obtained from executing the last expression.

 ### future-call